Lore · Book VI · Fiction

 This time even the minister looked away.

 The excerpt showed chronic stress vocalizations reduced to a facility optimization dashboard.
 Red meant intervene.
 Yellow meant monitor.
 Green meant acceptable.
-The animals had become legible enough to improve throughput.
+The animals had been made legible enough to improve throughput.

 V. Consent